|

 HITSC

-Fair Information Practices See
+Fair Information Practices -

 FIPP

-False Negative - Failing to match two
+False Negative -

-records that are a true match.
-Also called the conditional probability
+Failing to match two records that are a true match.
+Also called the conditional

-a miss.
+simply, a miss.
 For example, failing to match the health record of "Patient 1"

 at "Practice A" with the health record of "Patient 6" at "Practice B" by